linnstrand/my-react-notes/Hooks.md

 ## useEffect

-When you call useEffect, you’re telling React to run your “Effect” Function after [flushing](flushing) changes to the DOM.
 By default, React runs the effects after every render, including the first render.
+Typically used to syncronize component with system outside of React.

+- Use when its not a pure calculation or triggered event.
+- Code inside useEffect are not run in inital rendering calculation, when there is no DOM.
+Wrap with useEffect when variables interact with dom (like ref.current).

 [Article](https://blog.logrocket.com/guide-to-react-useeffect-hook/).

-Functions defined in the body of your function component get recreated on every render cycle.
-Always use for async tasks.

 - Runs after browser has [painted](#browser-painting).
 - Doesn't block UI.
-- Tells React that your component needs to do something after render.
+- Runs twice in dev.
 - The Effect Function is different on every render.
-Every render creates a different effect. ???
+Every render creates a different effect.
 - The array contains the changes that triggers useEffect.
 You must use all values from the component scope that
   - changes over time
   - are used by useEffect to avoid stale reference value
 - The props and state will only have initial values.

-**what happens before mount? why. would we wait?
-What can we do directly in the root component?**
+### Do not use...

+- Data Transform: useEffects restarts the whole process of deciding what should be on the screen, commit and render when it updates state.
+Transform the data on top level.
+- User events should use use event handlers, not useEffect.
+- For updating state based on props/state. calculate it during render.
+If calculation is expensive, use useMemo (messure with console.time).
+- For resetting states.
+Instead use a key on the component.
+- For adjusting state during render.
+Do it directly in top layer, with a previousValue useState.
+- In chains. use event handler instead.
+Unless it can't be done in event handler, like forms with dependencies between fields.
+- Initializing the app.
+Instead run functons during module initialization before app renders.
+- Subscribing to external store, like a third party library or built-in browser API.
+Instead use `useSyncExternalStore`
+- Fetch data.
+Use framework library or custom hook.

 ### If you can't move a function inside the useEffect: